ErikPlachta/BuildDocs/README.md

 # build-docs

-Custom JavaScript / Node module, for extracting comment blocks and generating documentation.
+This is a concept Node-Module to extract comment blocks from Code and automate documentation.

-See [src/README.md](src/README.md) for more information.
+> Created this module as a way to learn more about how to organize comments in JavaScript, JSDOCs, and creating custom Node Modules.

 ## Author